• Skip to primary navigation

 3. To get these details, you will have to log in to your Coins.ph app.
 Afterward, tap on XRP and then tap on ‘Receive’.
 Once you have tapped on ‘Receive’ a pop-up will appear with a reminder ‘Always include your destination tag’.
 Tap on ‘Show my XRP Address’ to see your XRP address and your destination tag.

-4. By this time, both XRP Address and destination tag should be shown on your screen.
+4. By this time, both the XRP Address and destination tag should be shown on your screen.
 You won’t see a big smiley face though hahaha, I just covered my address QR Code in this screenshot using the smiley face.

 5. Copy your address on Coins.ph using the ‘Copy’ icon that you can see on the right side of that address.
 Toggle to your Binance Mobile App and paste the address.
 Again, you will only see the ‘destination tag’ field on Binance App AFTER you have pasted your XRP Address.

-6. After pasting the address, toggle back to your Coins.ph app and copy the ‘destination tag’ and paste that to the ‘Tag’ field on the Binance app (screenshot of Binance App showing ‘Tag’ is available above).
+6. After pasting the address, toggle back to your Coins.ph app and, copy the ‘destination tag’ and paste that to the ‘Tag’ field on the Binance app (screenshot of Binance App showing ‘Tag’ is available above).
 The ‘Network’ will auto-populate and should say XRP.

 7. Enter the amount that you want to transfer.
 And click on Withdrawal.